AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-segment-performance.md

 >[!IMPORTANT]
 >
->When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Line Item IDs], as described in Step 3 of [Import DFP Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
+>When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Line Item IDs], as described in Step 3 of [Import Google Ad Manager (formerly DFP) Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
 By doing this, you assure that the report details the web property as [!UICONTROL Line Item] instead of the [!UICONTROL Line Item ID].

 ## Interpreting the Results {#interpreting-results}